Medically reviewed by Mary Lucas, RN

-But did you know that, in total, there are actually eight different types of herpes that can affect humans, ranging from the relatively common HSV-1 to recurrent viruses such as HHV-3 (shingles), HHV-4, and recently observed forms of the virus, such as HHV-6, 7 and 8?
+But did you know that, in total, there are actually eight different types of herpes that can affect humans, ranging from the relatively common HSV-1, to recurrent viruses like HHV-3 (shingles), HHV-4 and recently observed forms of the virus, such as HHV-6, 7 and 8?

 And of these, one type of herpesvirus (HHV-6), can be divided into two separate viruses.
-There are also more than 130 forms of herpes that can affect animals, although few of the viruses are of concern for humans.
+There are over 100 forms of herpes that can affect animals, although few of the viruses are of concern for humans.

 Below, we’ve listed all eight types of the herpesvirus that can infect humans, along with a short description of how each type affects the body, infection statistics and the treatment options that are currently available.

 Herpes simplex virus 1, or HSV-1, is the most common type of herpesvirus.
 How common is herpes simplex virus 1?
 Around 65 percent of all people aged 14-49 are infected with HSV-1, making it one of the most common viral infections in the world.

 HSV-1 can affect the mouth and lips (oral herpes) or genitals (genital herpes).
 The virus causes outbreaks of herpes sores on the mouth or genitals.
 Many people with HSV-1 are asymptomatic, meaning they never experience any symptoms even after they’re infected with the virus.
 It also means that HSV-1 transmission is very common, if you're not careful (And even if you are).

-Like other forms of herpesvirus, HSV-1 spreads through contact.
+Like other forms of herpesvirus, HSV-1 spreads through direct contact.
 The most common methods of spreading the virus are kissing and oral sex.
 HSV-1 is treatable using antiviral medications such as valacyclovir.